Boab Health Services’ Response Updates

 COVID-19 safe workplace.

 Our Executive Management Team continues to regularly monitor advice, guidance and directives around the coronavirus pandemic provided by Local, State and Federal government agencies.

 We are vigilant with our health and safety measures to protect the safety of our community.
-These measures include daily and weekly cleaning procedures, daily fit-for-work screening for staff and COVID-19 symptom screening for clients and increase in hand and personal hygiene for staff and clients alike.
+These measures include daily and weekly cleaning procedures, daily fit-for-work screening for staff and COVID-19 symptom screening for clients and an increase in hand and personal hygiene for staff and clients alike.